ericrovtar/ericrovtar.github.io/_posts/2014-06-06-what-is-love-(the-fault-in-our-stars).md

 Isn’t that a world you’d like to live in, though?
 Isn’t is worth trying to make that world a reality?

 Give it a try and see what happens.
-A world where we always love each other more than we love ourselves would be a great world indeed.
-Now, that’s a promise.
+A world where we promise to always love each other more than we love ourselves would be a great world indeed.
+Now, that's a promise worth keeping… always.

 {% include book-review.html image="/images/posts/the_fault_in_our_stars_cover.jpg" link="http://www.amazon.com/review/R32FV3S8XYOIHJ/?_encoding=UTF8&camp=1789&creative=390957&linkCode=ur2&tag=ericswebsite-20&linkId=EFY6KDSOTISPSN7C"